CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 Together these stats can be useful to avoid or diagnose problems in the pipeline caused by the input sequences.

+##### split

+This stage is used to split the input fasta files into smaller parts before running E2P2.
+Doing this lets E2P2 run better in parallel, but is recommended even if not running the pipeline with parallelism turned on because having too large an input file can result in very high memory usage from BLAST.

+The splits are placed in fasta/splits.
+The number of splits is controlled by the config variable split-fa-num-files (present but commented out in the default config file).
+20 is a reasonable number to use in most cases.
+After splitting the input files, you can run E2P2 in parallel either manually or using the pipeline's built-in parallelism; see 'e2p2' below for details.

 ##### e2p2

 This e2p2 stage runs E2P2.
 E2P2 is the ensemble enzyme predition pipeline, a piece of software developed by Rhee lab to predict enzyme functions from amino acid sequences.
 E2P2 is an ensemble predictor that combines predictions from other software using a weighting scheme.
 The default predictors are BLASTP and DeepEC; it is possible to configure others.
 E2P2 bases its predictions on the reference protein sequence dataset (RPSD), a set of experimentally-validated enzymes assembled by the E2P2 developers from various sources including MetaCyc, PlantCyc, BRENDA, and SwissProt.
 The current RPSD is included in the container, so no configuration is necessary on this front.

 E2P2's main outputs, *.e2p2v5.orxn.pf, are placed in the e2p2 project directory.
 They will be revised in the next stage to add in gene IDs.

+If you have split the input fasta files using 'split' (see above), you can have e2p2 automatically run in parallel over all the splits:

+    pmn-pipeline.sif e2p2 -s all -l

+The -s option indicates which splits to run; you can give a single number (1-20 or however many splits you reqested), a range of numbers like  2-4, or 'all' which runs all splits.
+If you want to use your own parallelism solution here, like SLURM, you can do something like this in the slurm job file:

+    pmn-pipeline.sif e2p2 -s $SLURM_ARRAY_TASK_ID

+then run your slurm job file with something like:

+    sbatch --array=1-20 myjobscript.slurm.sh

+In either case, E2P2 will produce split output files in e2p2/splits, which can then be joined using the 'join' stage.

+##### join

+This stage joins the split E2P2 output files into one file per species.
+It is needed if you split the input files using 'split'

 ##### revise